Satellites reception

 Amateur radio activities

-At left we recognize a amateur radio to the large decametric Yagi erected close to his home, and on which directional elements were added for the V/UHF traffics.
+At left, we recognize a amateur radio to the large decametric Yagi erected close to his home, and on which directional elements were added for the V/UHF traffics.
 This picture was recorded on January 27, 1998 at the time of the conjunction of the Moon with Venus and Mercury.
-At right the astronaut Nancy J.Currie, KC50ZX, onboard the US space shuttle in QSO with hams at Goddard Amateur Radio Club on 145.200/145.800 MHz.
+At right, the astronaut Nancy J.Currie, KC50ZX, onboard the US space shuttle in QSO with hams at Goddard Amateur Radio Club on 145.200/145.800 MHz.
 ISS crew works also in packet radio on 2m.
 Documents Astroarts and NASA.

 In the same way, if you are amateur radio and want to work by satellite (with AMSAT or ISS) on adequate frequencies, your antenna should be quite performing and idealy you should use a beam, these famous array antennas using in VHF between 5-30 elements.
 In this application they are used in crossed-polarization, equipped with an antenna preamp (20 dB) and usually two coaxials, one of excellent quality for transmission, the second that can be of lower quality for receive, cables being as short as possible.
 There are till other differences whether you work in SSB or FM.
-At my knowledge the only one short beam covering continuoulsy bands from 1.5 to 200 MHz at 1 kW PEP is D2T.
+A short beam covering continuoulsy bands from 1.5 to 200 MHz at 1 kW PEP is D2T.
 But this is another debate.

 Reception of Inmarsat